b1ndark/project5/README.md

     - **Profile** - When clicked it will take you to the sign up page where you can register
     - **Purchases** - When clicked it will take you to the purchases page where you will be able to see all your purchases if you made any
     - **Logout** - When clicked it will take you to the logout page where you will be able to logout from your account
-  - **Account (if logged in and is the Admin)** - When clicked it will dropdown a menu with the following
+  - **Account (if logged as Admin)** - When clicked it will dropdown a menu with the following
     - **Admin page** - When clicked it will take you to the Admin page where you will be able to manage the website
-    - **Product management** - When clicked it will take you to the Add product page so you can add more products
+    - **Product management** - When clicked it will take you to the Add product page so you can add more products to the inventory
-    - **About management** - When clicked it will take you to the Edit about so admin/owner can update the company details
+    - **About management** - When clicked it will take you to the Edit about page so admin/owner can update the company details
     - **Profile** - When clicked it will take you to the sign up page where you can register
-    - **Purchases** - When clicked it will take you to the purchases page where you will be able to see all your purchases if you made any
+    - **Purchases** - When clicked it will take you to the purchases page where you will be able to see all your purchases, if you made any
     - **Logout** - When clicked it will take you to the logout page where you will be able to logout from your account
   - **Basket** - When clicked it will take you to the basket and see your basket if you have anything in it
 - Once in the Profile: